 If any of these scenarios sound familiar, don't wait to act.
 Hearing loss has an enormous impact on childhood language development, and untreated hearing loss can also add to behavioral problems.

-If your child is showing signs of hearing loss, please give us a call to schedule an appointment to talk about your concerns.
+If your child is showing signs of hearing loss or not reaching the milestones on the communication checklist, please give us a call to schedule an appointment to talk about your concerns.